 Born and raised in Scarsdale, New York, Jane graduated summa cum laude, Phi Beta Kappa, from the University of Rochester with a degree in classics, studied creative writing at the Annenberg School of

 Communications and was a book-publishing executive in Manhattan, promoting bestselling authors before becoming one herself.
-She and Michael split their time between Santa Barbara, California, and New Preston, Connecticut.
-Jane is currently at work on a new novel as well as a memoir about her journey as a former tanner-turned-skin-cancer patient.
+She and Michael reside in New Preston, Connecticut.
+Jane is currently at work on a new novel as well as a nonfiction book about her mom’s recent death, the subject of end of life and what happens to caregivers after the caregiving ends.

 To visit Jane Heller's website - www.JaneHeller.com